 We're not providing a link to the website out of an abundance of caution, but it does read "SunPass Toll."
 To problem?
 SunPass is the toll system used in Florida.
 Louisiana, meanwhile, uses GeauxPass.

-However, toll companies don't send you personal information through text.
+However, regardless of the name of the company used, toll companies don't send you personal information through text.
 Instead, notices about fees are sent through the mail to the street address tied to your vehicle.

 The language of the text message in Louisiana is identical to messages seen in other states.